-An integration of previous classroom learning with practical experiences acquired at an approved internship site for a total of 120 hours.
+A faculty-supervised internship that integrates previous classroom learning with practical experiences acquired at an approved internship site for a total of 120 hours.
 Emphasis will be on application of skills and concepts in a business setting.
 Prerequisite: Senior Standing